vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       randomization is clearly done at the individual student level within a single online course.

-      Second Paragraph: The authors do not mention randomizing entire classes or multiple sections.
+      The authors do not mention randomizing entire classes or multiple sections.
 Instead, they note: “A total of 176 students enrolled ...
       157 students were randomly assigned” (pp. 7–8).
 This indicates the random assignment was effectively ‘student-by-student’ in one course.

-      Third Paragraph: The ERCT standard’s exception for individualized tutoring or personal one-to-one instruction does not apply here, because this is not a one-on-one tutoring program.
+      The ERCT standard’s exception for individualized tutoring or personal one-to-one instruction does not apply here, because this is not a one-on-one tutoring program.
 It is an email-based scheduling prompt delivered to each student in an online lecture course.
 There is no evidence that the